ipab-slmc/exotica/exotica/doc/Initialisation.rst

 These ``.in`` files are laid out as follows:

-When we look at a problem initialiser such as UnconstrainedEndPoseProblem initialiser (exotica/exotica/init/UnconstrainedEndPoseProblem.in), we see a list of parameters that can be set when we initialise the problem.
+When we look at a problem initializer such as UnconstrainedEndPoseProblem initializer (exotica/exotica/init/UnconstrainedEndPoseProblem.in), we see a list of parameters that can be set when we initialize the problem.

 .. code:: xml